Here is an example

 The address and port on which to bind for inter-cluster communcations (reffered to as RPC for remote procedure calls).
 The port specified here should be the same one that other nodes will used to contact the node, even in the case of a NAT: the NAT should be configured to forward the external port number to the same internal port nubmer.
 This means that if you have several nodes running behind a NAT, they should each use a different RPC port number.

-A list of IPs and ports on which to contact other Garage peers of this cluster.
+A list of peer identifiers on which to contact other Garage peers of this cluster.
+These peer identifiers have the following syntax:

 Garage supports discovering other nodes of the cluster using Consul.
 This works only when nodes are announced in Consul by an orchestrator such as Nomad, as Garage is not able to announce itself.